RLuong87/Hobbyist-App/README.md

 Fishing application built with a Spring Boot backend, React frontend and a MySql database.
 Intended to be a platform for fishing entusiasts to share stories or pictures of their catch of the day.
 Users can login and connect with people who love to do what they do.

+# What is needed to run this project?
+* IDE's for example VsCode, IntelliJ
+* Postman if only running the backend
+* Java jdk, Node.js, React
+* MySql

 # How to run locally

 ```bash